Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Orange has 416 active public transport stops, offering a mix of train and bus services.
-These stops are served by 104 individual routes, providing a total of 2,324 weekly passenger trips.
-The city's transport accessibility is rated excellent, with residents typically located 113 meters from the nearest stop.
+Orange has 416 active public transport stops, consisting of both train and bus services.
+These stops are served by 104 individual routes, offering a total of 2,324 weekly passenger trips.
+The city's transport accessibility is rated excellent, with residents located an average of 113 meters from the nearest stop.

 Frequently Asked Questions - Transport